jupyter-book/mystmd/packages/myst-parser/docs/index.md

 ## Design Choices and Related Packages

-The `mystjs` package currently uses `markdown-it` for parsing markdown.
+The `myst-parser` package currently uses `markdown-it` for parsing markdown.
 This includes packages that are elsewhere in the executablebooks community including:

 - [markdown-it-docutils](https://github.com/executablebooks/markdown-it-docutils) - directives and roles
 - [markdown-it-dollarmath](https://github.com/executablebooks/markdown-it-dollarmath) - Math extensions to support inline $\LaTeX$ math surrounded by `$`